 Items that may have been lost or stolen from your car are not covered.

 How are you paid for damage to your car?

 Below are some guidelines to help you deal with the insurance companies and get your car repaired after an accident that wasn’t your fault.
 These guidelines describe how to handle property damage in general.
 Your insurance company may follow different procedures.

-Three sources to pay for your car repairs after an accident
+Three sources that pay for your car repairs after an accident:

 - Liability coverage under the defendant’s insurance.
 If the other person’s insurance company accepts fault in your accident, they will normally pay a standard amount to have your car repaired.